Pain & Injury Clinic, Spalding

 RAPID is an advanced soft tissue therapy technique that involves a therapist applying precise pressure to areas of your body while instructing you to make specific movements.
 This in turn can help reduce pain by using the body's own nervous system and healing abilities - you can find out more about how RAPID works on this page.

-REAL REVIEWS FROM PEOPLE LIKE YOU!
+WHAT OUR CLIENTS SAY: REAL REVIEWS FROM PEOPLE LIKE YOU!